Social Assistance Summaries

 For the total incomes available to those relying on social assistance, visit the Welfare in Canada report.

-In Newfoundland and Labrador, social assistance is referred to as Employment and Income Assistance (EIA).
+In Newfoundland and Labrador, social assistance is referred to as Income Support (IS).

-EIA provides financial benefits and other services to eligible low-income people to assist in meeting daily living expenses.
-Basic benefits include a family and individual benefit (to assist with expenses such as food, clothing, personal care, household maintenance, and utilities) and a shelter benefit (to assist with rent and mortgage costs).
+IS provides financial benefits and other services to eligible low-income people to assist in meeting daily living expenses.
+Basic benefits include a family and individual benefit (to assist with expenses such as food, clothing, personal care, household maintenance, and utilities) and a shelter benefit (to assist with rent, mortgage costs, utilities and municipal taxes).

-Depending on individual circumstances, recipients may also qualify for non-basic benefits such as municipal tax payments, prescription glasses, and medical transportation.
-Recipients can also receive further benefits outside of EIA by other departments and agencies such as a prescription drug card and medical equipment.
+Depending on individual circumstances, recipients may also qualify for non-basic benefits such as municipal tax payments, prescription glasses, and special diets.
+Recipients can also receive further benefits outside of IS by other departments and agencies such as a prescription drug card, medical transportation and medical equipment.

 How many people claim social assistance?

-On average, there were 22,800 cases (families and single adults) in Newfoundland and Labrador’s Employment and Income Assistance program in 2018, and 32,800 beneficiaries (individual claimants, their partners, and dependent children).
-These numbers are similar to the previous two years (2017 and 2016).
-Over the longer term the number of cases and beneficiaries fell consistently during the 2000s but has fallen at a slower pace since.
+On average, there were 22,800 cases (families and single adults) in Newfoundland and Labrador’s Income Support program in 2019, and 32,600 beneficiaries (individual claimants, their partners, and dependent children).
+These numbers are similar to the previous three years.
+Over the longer term, the number of cases and beneficiaries fell consistently during the 2000s but has fallen at a slower pace since.

 - There are three First Nations reserves in Newfoundland and Labrador.
 Conne River is self-governed and operates its own social services programs.
 Its case and beneficiary numbers are not included in the data.
-There are two other reserves in Labrador – Natuashish and Sheshatshiu.
+The two other reserves in Labrador are Natuashish and Sheshatshiu.
 From April 1, 2016, the delivery of Income Support was devolved to the Innu and statistics for these communities are no longer included in the data.

 - Click here for more information about how the data is gathered